 A partner and co-chair of the Antitrust Group, Rick Rule focuses his practice on providing U.S. and international antitrust advice to major corporations in connection with “bet-the-company” matters, particularly high-profile mergers, acquisitions and joint ventures.
 Formerly head of the Antitrust Division of the U.S. Department of Justice (DOJ), Rick currently represents corporate clients in connection with civil and grand jury investigations by the DOJ, the U.S. Federal Trade Commission (FTC) and the European Commission and in private and governmental litigation both at the trial and appellate levels.

 Rick has played a lead role in the antitrust clearance of some of the highest-profile mergers over the past quarter century.
-Among others, he has advised Cigna in its $67 billion acquisition of Express Scripts and its proposed $54 billion merger with Anthem; Microsoft in its proposed acquisition of LinkedIn and its $8.5 billion acquisition of Skype; Eli Lilly in its acquisition of Novartis' Animal Health business; US Airways in its $11 billion merger with American Airlines and in its previous $1.5 billion merger with America West; Monsanto in its $68 billion merger with Bayer; Anheuser-Busch InBev in its $20 billion acquisition of Modelo; Pfizer in its acquisition of Wyeth; MGM Mirage in its acquisition of Mandalay Bay; WorldCom in its attempted merger with Sprint Corp.; and Exxon in its $73 billion merger with Mobil.
+Among others, he has advised Cigna in its $67 billion acquisition of Express Scripts and its proposed $54 billion merger with Anthem; Microsoft Corporation in its $26 billion acquisition of LinkedIn and its $8.5 billion acquisition of Skype; Eli Lilly in its $5.4 billion acquisition of Novartis Animal Health; US Airways in its $11 billion merger with American Airlines and in its previous $1.5 billion merger with America West; Monsanto in its $68 billion merger with Bayer; Anheuser-Busch InBev in its $20 billion acquisition of Modelo; Pfizer in its $68 billion acquisition of Wyeth; MGM Mirage in its $7.9 billion acquisition of Mandalay Resort Group; WorldCom in its attempted $129 billion merger with Sprint; and Exxon in its $73 billion merger with Mobil.
 Rick has also handled major civil and criminal litigations on behalf of clients such as Microsoft, Cigna, The Pasha Group, Kentucky Speedway, Dexia, Morgan Stanley, Fair Isaac Corporation and Nippon Chemi-Con.
 Additional recent clients include Sirius XM, Goodyear Tire and Rubber, Nucor Corporation, Celanese Corporation and Bacardi Limited.

 Rick is at the forefront of antitrust law and is uniquely capable of advising clients on the antitrust regulatory environment affecting the way they do business globally.
-As agencies and rules evolve, he helps clients understand the new legal framework; assess the legal risk and rewards associated with a range of competitive strategies; and work with government bodies to take advantage of, and ensure appropriate compliance with, the regulations governing the clients’ chosen strategy.
+As agencies and rules evolve, he helps clients understand the new legal framework, assess the legal risk and rewards associated with a range of competitive strategies, and work with government bodies to take advantage of, and ensure appropriate compliance with, the regulations governing the clients’ chosen strategy.
 He has unique experience counseling on antitrust and competition matters for multinational clients operating in China and guiding companies in complying with China’s foreign antitrust laws as they expand into Asia.

-His representations include:
+Notable representations include:

 - in its purchase from AOL of more than 800 patents and related patent applications as well as a non-exclusive license to AOL’s retained patent portfolio for $1.1 billion, and in the subsequent assignment of a significant portion of those IP assets to Facebook Inc. for $550 million;